 I'm a plein air painter living in Victoria, British Columbia.
 I paint regularly with the Al Frescoes, a Victoria group of plein air artists who paint outside every Friday morning.
 I am an Active Member of the Federation of Canadian Artists.
 I've taken painting courses at the Vancouver Island School of Art, the Victoria College of Art, and the Ottawa College of Art.
-I have had splendid teachers, most notably, Deborah Tilby, Todd Lambeth, and Jeremy Herndl.
+I have had splendid teachers, most notably, Deborah Tilby, Todd Lambeth, Jeremy Herndl, and Neil McClelland.

 Why I paint...

 I find great inspiration in what I see in nature – the natural environment, the built environment, and human nature.
 My perceptions are inescapably personal and subjective and yet I want to connect with people through paintings that look authentic and are engaging.
 My paintings are an emotional response to what I see and feel, not an objective reporting of what is there.